a bit about me

 - my final year, i helped set the foundation for activate, the second year program, and am most proud of this as there is no place for ambitious young people to figure out how to build the impact they want to see across hard problems.

-- i move between being a founder and a coach and am excited to be at the intersection with practice, a startup providing the best coaching support for mission driven founders
+- i have moved between being a founder and a coach and am excited to build something new that supports both.

-- tks is what i wish i had 10 years ago, and practice is what i want to see in the next 10 years get built.
+- tks is what i wish i had 10 years ago, and i'm now building what i want to see in the next 10 years for ambitious builders.